What to know about hornets (Suzumebachi) in Japan

 How do I remove a hornet nest?

-Hornet larvae, Hachi-no-ko in Japanse, have been eaten as a delicacy in some regions of Japan.
+Hornet larvae, Hachi-no-ko in Japanese, have been eaten as a delicacy in some regions of Japan.
 The hornet larvae used to be a source of protein for people living deep in the mountains.
-Though this insect food is not so popular, it is getting more attention as a local speciality, or while concerning about food shortages globally.
+Though insect food is less popular, it is getting more attention as a local specialty or while being concerned about food shortages globally.